 \section{Stylebreeder Dataset}

-We collected \texttt{STYLEBREEDER} by scraping images from the Artbreeder website.
-We chose Artbreeder since it is one of the most popular platforms for art generation, supporting a variety of text-to-image models.
+We collect \texttt{STYLEBREEDER} by scraping images from the Artbreeder website.
+We choose Artbreeder since it is one of the most popular platforms for art generation, supporting various text-to-image models.
+Artbreeder enables users to create images using text prompts, offering controls over various settings, such as the strength (guidance scale) of the text's influence on the generated image, seed values, model type, and other hyperparameters.
+Since its rise in popularity within the artistic community in 2018, Artbreeder has become known for its bias towards generating artistic images.
+This predisposition towards artistic styles is a primary reason we concentrated our focus on this area.
 Additionally, all images on Artbreeder are covered by a CC0 license\footnote{\url{https://creativecommons.org/public-domain/cc0}}, which allows for unrestricted use for any purpose \footnote{\url{https://www.artbreeder.com/terms.pdf}}.
-We collected meta data along with the images, which includes text prompt (positive and negative), username, hyperparameters.
-We provide additional features such as NSFW scores for each images and text prompts (see Fig. \ref{fig:sample_images}).
-We provide a detailed analysis of these features below.
+We collect metadata along with the images, which include text prompts (positive and negative), usernames, and hyperparameters.
+We provide additional features such as NSFW scores for each image and text prompts (see Fig. \ref{fig:sample_images}).